 So what constitutes a “no makeup” look beyond just not wearing makeup at all?
-Because that would be the simplest thing, wouldn’t it?;)
+Because that would be the simplest thing, wouldn’t it?

 In my own interpretation, I allow the following things for the “no makeup” look (in this order):

-- Blush or Bronzer (matte only) on apples of the cheeks and blended relentlessly including under eyes and on neck
+- -Blush or Bronzer (matte only) on apples of the cheeks and blended relentlessly including under eyes and on neck

-- Powder (t-zone only)
+- -Powder (t-zone only)

-- Brow makeup (see guidelines below)
+- -Brow makeup (see guidelines below)

-- Lip balm (not to the point of being shiny, just to avoid flakes and dry lip)
+- -Lip balm (not to the point of being shiny, just to avoid flakes and dry lip)

-- Matte eyeshadows in brown, taupe, light gray shades depending on your skin tone, again, blended relentlessly
+- -Matte eyeshadows in brown, taupe, light gray shades depending on your skin tone, again, blended relentlessly

-But before we get to that, a hugely important consideration for the “no makeup” look is the beforehand skin prep.
+Also, a hugely important consideration for the “no makeup” look is the beforehand skin prep.
 You must get rid of dead skin flakes and have a smooth surface beforehand.
 Does this mean you can’t attempt the look if you’re broken out?
-Actually, no, it might even be a good look to try if you’re broken out!
-The main thing is you can’t have little bits of skin flakes.
+Actually, no, it might even be a good look to try if you’re broken out because too much makeup can actually draw attention to a breakout.
+The main thing is getting rid of flakiness so the makeup doesn't cling to it.
 A good glycolic product will do the dead skin dissolving for you, then a super lightweight SPF will do the trick to prep your skin surface properly.
 Heavy lotions will create a melty looking face situation that will blow your “no makeup” look pretty quickly.

 The goal of the “no makeup” look is to have the complexion looking as flawless as possible, retaining its natural highlights and contrasts (which are “added” and enhanced using concealer and blush), while emphasizing the eyes and lips without the color itself being detectable.
 Let’s start with concealer as the first step!